Must-Have Home Inspection Tools

 While the above devices are crucial to making sure that your home or the home you’re inspecting is safe, it’s also important to use items to ensure your own safety.
 Wear the necessary protective equipment during an inspection.
 This can include things like gloves, safety glasses, boots, respirators, and towels for cleaning up messes.

 For home inspectors and homeowners alike, ensuring that homes are safe, efficient, and functioning properly is of crucial importance.
 The above items and safety equipment do just that.

-For more helpful tips to keep your family and your home safe from damage, especially moisture-related damage, check out our other articles on the Wagner Meters website such as the importance of moisture measurement and control.
+For more helpful tips to keep your family and your home safe from damage, especially moisture-related damage, check out our other articles on the Wagner Meters website such as “What Is Equilibrium Moisture Content”.

 Jason has 20+ years’ experience in sales and sales management in a spectrum of industries and has successfully launched a variety of products to the market, including the original Rapid RH® concrete moisture tests.
 He currently works with Wagner Meters as our Rapid RH® product sales manager.